ETCLabs/RDMnet/README.md

 display and configuration of RDMnet Components.
 * *rdmnet_broker_example*: A console application which implements an RDMnet Broker.
 * *rdmnet_device_example*: A console application which implements an RDMnet Device.
+* *rdmnet_gateway_example*: A console application which implements an RDMnet Gateway, affectionately referred to as the "Fakeway".
+Uses ETC Gadget 2 devices to simulate gateway ports.
 * *llrp_manager_example*: A console application which implements a basic LLRP Manager.

 The applications are available as a binary package